Defancet/fit-iss-python-synthetic-piano/README.md

-# Signals and Systems project - Synthetic piano :musical_keyboard:
+# ISS project - Synthetic piano :musical_keyboard:

+## Author

+- **Name:** Maksim Kalutski
+- **Login:** xkalut00

+## Project Overview

-In the project, your task will be to create as faithful a synthetic piano as possible, whose sound characteristics will be compressed into only a few parameters.
-You have recordings of individual tones at your disposal, which will need to be analyzed and then you will generate a song based on the supplied file.
+The project aims to synthesize a synthetic piano using a limited number of parameters.
+The audio samples of individual piano tones are provided in a WAV file, which will be analyzed to generate a musical composition based on a given MIDI file.

-In the file *klavir.wav* you have available a wav file with all the notes of the piano1.
-The sampling frequency is *Fs* = 48 kHz and the recording has one channel.
-The notes are from C2 (MIDI 24) to C9 (MIDI 108), so there are 85 in total, each note is 2 seconds long.
-You can find an overview of MIDI markings and tone frequencies at *midi.txt*.
-In addition, in *xlogin00.txt * you have the MIDI marking of the tones on which you will demonstrate the continuous solution of the project.
+## Project Structure

+The project is structured into the following main sections:

+1. **Data Loading and Preprocessing**: Loading the audio samples and preprocessing the data.
+2. **Fundamental Frequency Analysis**: Estimating the fundamental frequency of the piano tones.
+3. **Fundamental Frequency Refinement**: Refining the fundamental frequency estimation using the Discrete Time Fourier Transform (DTFT).